anddtran/ECP/cline_docs/codebaseSummary.md

-# UECP Codebase Summary & Structure
+# ECP Codebase Summary & Structure

 This document provides an overview of the UECP project's structure, key components, and how they interact.
 It will be updated as the codebase evolves.